 To use an EventTrigger button, you must first add a remote "EventTrigger" server or device using the Interface Manager option within Settings in TouchControl Server.
-EventTrigger (ET) buttons allow you to send data to "event servers" such as EventGhost, or TCP/IP-enabled devices such as A/V receivers, etc., directly from TouchControl on your device.
-Then when configuring the EventTrigger button, select the desired server or device from the drop-down list.
+EventTrigger (ET) buttons allow you to send data to "event servers" such as EventGhost, Girder, etc., or TCP/IPenabled devices such as A/V receivers, etc., directly from TouchControl on your device.
+Then when configuring the EventTrigger button, select the desired server or device from the dropdown list.

-To configure an EventTrigger button, simply enter the text string that you want to send to the device or server into the EventTrigger Command field in the button configuration.
+To configure an EventTrigger button, simply enter the text string that you want to send to EventGhost or other EventTrigger server or device into the EventTrigger Command field in the button configuration.
 Also set the "Command Terminator" selection to whatever is required for the server or device that you will be controlling.
 For example, the TouchControl EventGhost plugin requires that all event strings be terminated with a line feed, and Denon AVR receivers require all command strings be terminated with a carriage return.
 Please consult your server/device documentation to determine the correct termination character to use, if any.
 EventTrigger buttons can be used to send wake-on-LAN messages to your network devices.
 Look here to find out how!